AssistivLabs/automation-prototype-1/security.md

 This would be problematic if the server was directly exposed to the internet, but it's only accessible via either the SSH or RDP connections, both of which are password-protected.

 So its risk of compromise is equivalent to the risk of compromise of the Window user's password.

+### HTTP Server

+#### Localhost Compromise

+If a user tunnels a local web server to the remote machine, and the remote machine is compromised, a malicious actor could make arbitrary requests to the web server.

+If the web server had certain vulnerabilities, the compromise could escalate to the user's local machine, and potentially further on from there.

+Running the web server in a tighter sandbox (e.g. a Docker container) could potentially mitigate this.

 ### Password Compromise